Table of Contents

 When you are familiar with your doc cam’s connectivity features, it makes it easy to complete the basic connections as well as the different modes and to access the on-screen display menu for these modes.

-A built-in microphone.
-If your device can record both video and audio, then that helps you create a narrated lesson.
+Does it offer a built-in microphone?
+Perfect!
+You can record both video and audio for a narrated lesson.
 This is more effective than recording simple pictures.
 Since doc cams can connect with iPads and integrate into interactive whiteboard systems, then it’s the perfect device you can use from K-12 to high school classes.

 1) OKIOLABS OKIOCAM S USB 2-in-1 Webcam and Document Camera